segmentio/topicctl/README.md

 ### Version compatibility

 We've tested `topicctl` on Kafka clusters with versions between `0.10.1` and `2.7.1`, inclusive.

+Note, however, that clusters at versions prior to `2.4.0` cannot use broker APIs for applying and thus also require ZooKeeper API access for full functionality.
+See the [cluster access details](#cluster-access-details) section below for more details.

-If you run into any compatibility issues, please file a bug.
+If you run into any unexpected compatibility issues, please file a bug.

 ## Config formats